uw-biomedical-ml/retinal-pigmentation-score/README.md

 2a.
 Pull the docker container and start it.

-    The docker container is stored here: https://hub.docker.com/r/arajesh17/rps
+The docker container is stored here: ![Docker Hub]https://hub.docker.com/r/arajesh17/rps

 Please pull the repo

      `docker pull arajesh17/rps`

 Now in your terminal after you finished the pull, you can start the container with an interactive shell

      `docker run -it -v <your images path:/home/images/> -v <your results path>:/home/results/ -v <your rps repo path>:/home/retinal-pigmentation-score/ --gpus all arajesh17/rps /bin/bash`

 3a.
 Activate the python environment in the docker container